berndkitt/robotics_toolbox/README.md

 git clone --recursive https://github.com/berndkitt/robotics_toolbox.git
 ```

 in the terminal.
-Afterwards a subdirectory called `robotics_toolbox` will be available in the directory the command was called.
+Afterwards a subdirectory called `robotics_toolbox` will be available inside the directory the command was called.

 ### CMake